ipfs/ipfs-docs/docs/concepts/case-study-audius.md

 **[Audius](https://audius.co/)** is a music and audio sharing platform designed to provide artists a direct link with their listeners.
 Using decentralized technology, Audius is able to ensure artists’ rights to and control of their own music, and provide a censorship-resistant platform for expression and distribution of artistic works and compositions.
 To create a user-owned and operated platform, it was key to have a distributed cloud storage network as the basis for the system.
 Audius uses IPFS as the core decentralized storage component in their mission to give everyone the freedom to share, monetize and listen to any audio.

 In 2018, when Audius was looking into decentralized storage, they needed a system that would enable routing and addressing of large amounts of content in a decentralized way for their content streaming network.
 At the time, IPFS had the only system that fit their needs for decentralization, with no immediate lock-in or payment up front.
 Now, after two years on the network, Audius has found that IPFS has consistently performed and provided the flexibility and resilience needed for their network.
 "The lack of surprises is an advantage," says Hareesh Nagaraj, senior engineer at Audius.
-It’s been reliable the whole time."
+"It’s been reliable the whole time."

 ### Audius by the numbers

 <NumberBlock :items="[
-  {value: '5m', text:'content identifiers'},
+  {value: '5M', text:'content identifiers'},
   {value: 3.5, text: 'terabytes of data'},
-  {value: '12', text: 'independent discovery and creator node providers'}, {value: '40k', text: 'registered users'}
+  {value: '12', text: 'independent discovery and creator node providers'}, {value: '40K', text: 'registered users'}
 ]" />

 ## The story